IIIF/cookbook-recipes/recipe/0139-geolocate-canvas-fragment/index.md

 ### Restrictions
 Nested GeoJSON coordinate arrays are incompatible with the processing model of JSON-LD 1.0.
 The JSON-LD 1.1 processing model does not have this restriction.

-### The Manifest
+### Example
-This Manifest contains one Canvas with one Image, and the Canvas has the same size dimensions as the Image.
-The word “Paris” appears on the Image.
-The Canvas contains one Annotation Page with one Annotation targeting the region of interest on the Canvas using the [#xywh Fragment Selector syntax](https://www.w3.org/TR/annotation-model/#fragment-selector).
+An example of a Manifest that has a Canvas fragment geolocated via a geographic point.
+The Manifest contains one Canvas with one Image, and the Canvas has the same size dimensions as the Image.
+The Canvas contains one Annotation Page with one Annotation targeting the region of interest where "Paris" appears using the [#xywh Fragment Selector syntax](https://www.w3.org/TR/annotation-model/#fragment-selector).
 Since the Image used is a IIIF Fixture following [IIIF Image API 3.0](https://iiif.io/api/image/3.0/), you can see the targeted fragment of the Image by supplying [the values used in the #xywh selector to the Image URL](https://iiif.io/api/image/3.0/example/reference/59d09e6773341f28ea166e9f3c1e674f-gallica_ark_12148_bpt6k1526005v_f20/1300,3370,250,100/max/0/default.jpg).

 {% include jsonviewer.html src="manifest.json" config='data-line="67-95"' %}